 you will make.
 The closing is the most important part of the transaction.

-Even though most real estate transactions use a standard form contract,
+Even though most real estate transactions use a standard "fill-in-the-blanks"

 - What are the legal consequences if the closing does not take place?